Wheelchairs For Kids Australia – Our Home

-It’s a dream come true for our CEO Gordon Hudson, the management team and wider community of volunteers to announce that we have secured brand-new premises to accommodate our growing organisation.
+It’s a dream come true for our management team and wider community of volunteers to announce that we have secured ideal premises to accommodate our growing organisation.

-What’s more, it signals the start of an exciting new chapter for Wheelchairs For Kids—with a secure, long-term base and enhanced facilities enabling us to get on with what we do best: building and distributing rough-terrain wheelchairs to WHO standards.
-4804sqm
+What’s more, it signals the start of an exciting new chapter for Wheelchairs For Kids – with a secure, long-term base and enhanced facilities enabling us to get on with what we do best: building and distributing rough-terrain wheelchairs to WHO standards.

 Many hands make light work

-Over the last few months, our network of volunteers have had their hands busy conducting comprehensive remedial work on the space, including floor resurfacing, electrical supplementation work, touch-up painting, brickwork repairs, landscaping the garden, arranging the new workstations, shifting the office and security systems, manufacturing security gates and much more.
+Over 4 months, our network of volunteers have had their hands busy conducting comprehensive remedial work on the space, including floor resurfacing, electrical supplementation work, touch-up painting, brickwork repairs, landscaping the garden, arranging the new workstations, shifting the office computer and security systems and much more.
 Their passion and dedication to helping WFK transition into our new home during what has been a difficult year has been both humbling and awe-inspiring to watch and, quite simply, we would not be here without them.

 After an enforced hiatus due to COVID-19, we have resumed production at our new workshop and are excited to forge ahead with our mission of providing freedom and mobility to thousands of children living with disabilities around the globe.